opendocsg/slw-judgments-backfill/2018_SGHC_80/report.md

 8       In 1988, the Constitution was amended to introduce the GRC scheme to ensure the representation in Parliament of Members from the Malay, Indian and other minority communities.
 The GRC scheme was implemented principally through the insertion of Article 39A to the Constitution and simultaneous amendments to the PEA.
 Under the scheme, the President may declare any constituency as a GRC and designate that constituency as one in which any election is to be held on the basis of a group of between three to six candidates.
 In addition, the President is to designate every GRC as either (a) a constituency where at least one of the candidates in every group must be a person belonging to the Malay community or (b) a constituency where at least one of the candidates in every group must be a person belonging to the Indian or other minority communities.

 9       When Article 49(1) of the Constitution was enacted, there was no GRC scheme.
 When the seat in a single Member constituency (“SMC”) is vacated mid-term, _ie_ , during a government’s term of office, a by-election has to be held to fill the vacancy: Article 49(1) of the Constitution.
-The application of Article 49(1) in the case of an SMC is relatively straightforward; see, also, _Vellama d/o Marie Muthu v Attorney-General_ [2013] 4 SLR 1 (“ _Vellama_ ”).
+The application of Article 49(1) in the case of an SMC is relatively straightforward; see, also, _Vellama d/o Marie Muthu v Attorney-General_ <span class="citation">[2013] 4 SLR 1</span> (“ _Vellama_ ”).
 The question in the present case is whether a by-election must similarly be held when one of the seats in a GRC is vacated mid-term.

 **Leave required under O 53 r 1 of the Rules of Court**